LujiAnna/DOM-manipulation-Challenge/README.md

 1. Clone this repo.

-2. Open exercise/exercise.js and follow the instructions.
+2. Open `exercise/exercise.js` and follow the instructions.

 ## What is the DOM?

-The DOM is the _Document Object Model_, it is the browser's interpretation of the page once it has been [_parsed_](https://developer.mozilla.org/en-US/docs/Glossary/Parse).
+The DOM is the _Document Object Model_.
+It is the browser's interpretation of the page once it has been [_parsed_](https://developer.mozilla.org/en-US/docs/Glossary/Parse).

+It's something implemented by web browsers rather than provided by the JavaScript language itself.

 ## DOM elements

+An _element_ is the JavaScript representation of something on the page.

 In your browser, if you _right-click_ on a page, you see _inspect element_.